North Isis: Geography

 The Bruce Highway touches the south-west boundary of North Isis (but does not enter it).
 At this point, the Isis Highway splits off and passes through the south-west corner of the locality and then forms the western boundary of the locality.

-The locality is predominantly used for farming, mostly of sugarcane.
-There is a network of cane tramways in the locality.
+The land use is predominantly crop growing, mostly sugarcane, with grazing on native vegetation.
+There is a network of cane tramways in the locality to transport the harvested sugarcane to the local sugar mill.

 History

 Isis North Provisional School opened on 29 August 1887.
 On 1 June 1898 it became Isis North State School.
 It closed on 13 April 1942.

-A sugar mill opened in North Isis on Knockroe Road circa 1894.
-It had ceased operation before 1931.

-Whitebridge State School opened on 1915 and closed on 1921.
+The school was at 350 Knockroe Road (south-west corner with North Isis Road, 25.17169°S 152.25779°E).